 Learn more about the various phases of the master plan.

-The new-look KMSKA will be completed in late 2017.
+The new-look KMSKA will be completed in 2018.

 Many items in the collection have already been moved to an external depot or to other museums, where they will be displayed as loans in special exhibitions or alongside the permanent collection.
 The museum staff will also vacate the building and move into temporary accommodation during the renovation work.

 In October 2011, a start will be made with the construction of a new depot to accommodate paintings that cannot be moved elsewhere, because of their size for example.

 The 19th-century exterior of the museum building will remain unchanged.
 The new – vertical – museum will be invisible from the outside and from the 19th-century galleries.
 It will be suitable for both modest and monumental displays.

 The master plan is by Claus and Kaan Architects (Rotterdam), a Dutch firm that also designed the new Palace of Justice in Amsterdam and the Amsterdam City Archives.